Indian officials travel deep into jungle to allow one temple priest to vote

 A four-member team of election officials, accompanied by a policeman, set up a special polling station deep in the Gir wildlife sanctuary in Gujarat state so a sole voter - Bharatdas Darshandas - could vote in the general election.

-Darshandas looks after a Shiva Temple in the 350 square kilometre (850-square-mile) wildlife sanctuary, home to some 600 of the last remaining Asiatic lions.
+Darshandas looks after a Shiva Temple in the 350 square kilometer (850-square-mile) wildlife sanctuary, home to some 600 of the last remaining Asiatic lions.

 India has more than 900 million eligible voters who can cast their ballots at 1 million polling stations.